-The Company's Ethics, Nominating & Corporate Governance Committee (the "Ethics Committee") nominated one incumbent director, Anthony W. Parker, for election by the common and preferred stockholders, voting together as a single class, for a term expiring in 2023.
+The Company's Ethics, Nominating & Corporate Governance Committee (the "Ethics Committee") nominated two incumbent directors, Terry L. Brubaker and Caren D. Merrick, for election by the common and preferred stockholders, voting together as a single class, for a term expiring in 2024.